kianho/pconpy/README.md

 This is the official repository for the redevelopment of PConPy.
 The original (now obsolete) source code associated with the article is accessible from the [`legacy`](https://github.com/kianho/pconpy/tree/legacy) branch of this repository.

+## About

+A [_contact map_](http://en.wikipedia.org/wiki/Protein_contact_map) is a 2D
+representation of protein structure that illustrates the presence or absence of contacts between individual amino acids.
+This enables the rapid visual exploratory data analysis of structural features without 3D rendering software.
+Additionally, the underlying 2D matrix of a contact map, known as a _contact matrix_, can naturally be used as numeric input in subsequent automated knowledge discovery or machine learning tasks.
+PConPy generates publication-quality renderings of contact maps, and the related distance- and hydrogen bond maps.

 ## Publication

 Please consider citing our paper if you found PConPy to be useful in your research: